omkarcloud/google-maps-scraper/README.md

 ### ❓ On macOS, Google Chrome is not opening when I run the app.
 What should I do?

 This is a known macOS-specific issue.
 We expect to resolve it by December 2026.
 As a workaround, **close this app** and Chrome will open normally.

+### ❓ Can you tell me about the Done For You service?

+If you need full country data—say all "Restaurants in US"—running using "Detailed" Search Strategy (Default) can take 1-2 weeks on your system.

+With our **Done For You service**, we refine your search queries for higher-converting customers and deliver in 1 day.

+**Pricing:** ~$60 for a single category in USA (300K+ results). **$200 off** on your first purchase of $250+.
+So if your project costs $250, you only pay $50!

+**Why us?**

+- Weeks of extraction time saved.
+- Higher ROI, as we help you target businesses most likely to buy.
+- 90-day unconditional refund—risk is 100% on us.

+[Email us](mailto:happy.to.help@omkar.cloud?subject=Done%20For%20You%20Data%20Service&body=Hi%2C%20I%20sell%20%5Byour%20product%2Fservice%5D%20and%20I%E2%80%99m%20looking%20for%20%5Btype%20of%20customers%5D.%20Please%20help%20me%20get%20the%20right%20data.) and let us know what you sell and who you're looking for.
+We want you to sell more, because when you succeed, you'll come back to us again.

+### ❓ Do you do custom big data projects?

+Yes, we do **big data projects** for businesses at high quality and affordable prices.
+But why choose us and not other providers?

+- The single most important reason is that we do data every day and are experts in it.
+This product is proof of it.
+- 90-day unconditional refund guarantee.
+So you take 0 risk.
+- Your project will be well done, affordably, simply because we want long-term relationships.
+And giving great results is the best way to do that.

+You can mail us [here](mailto:happy.to.help@omkar.cloud?subject=Big%20Data%20Project%20Request&body=I%20need%20a%20big%20data%20project%20done%20at%20high%20quality%20and%20affordable%20prices.), to enquire about your project.

 ### ❓ There is a feature in another app that I need, and this product doesn't have it.